mischievousdev/cogs-for-you/README.md

 I use specified code style for this repo, which is [psf/black](https://github.com/psf/black)

-This project follows semantic versioning
+This project follows semantic versioning, for more info see [here](https://github.com/mischievousdev/cogs-for-you/blob/master/CONTRIBUTING.md)